fadden/CiderPress2/ndocs/Manual-cp2.md

 #### `--strip-paths`, `--no-strip-paths` (default)

-Enable or disable stripping of pathnames from files being added or extacted.
+Enable or disable stripping of pathnames from files being added or extracted.
 For example, adding "foo/bar/ack.bin" with stripping added will remove "foo/bar/" from the filename and store the file as "ack.bin".